starshaquinte/starshaquinte.github.io/README.md

 <h3>Academy Cinemas</h3>
-<p>This page is an example of me using html and css to create a movie theater website.</p>
+<p>This web page is also an example of my html and css expertise, I created a website for movie goers to check out what's playing at their local theater.
+It  </p>

 https://github.com/starshaquinte/starshaquinte.github.io/assets/126527633/2f88e5ea-1077-4149-90e4-7552c7863344